There are learning activities I forget to use. They were once a standard part of my training repertoire, and I rarely ever use them any more.

 You can see how these answers can easily be used to reinforce the key point of the training.
 The facilitator may say, “If you remember nothing else from today, remember that any human knot can be untied with [whatever the key point of the training might be].”

-So, two wonderful learning activities that have been on my shelf too long.
+So, two wonderful learning activities that I forget to use.
 I’m going to dust them off and put them to work again.

-What activities were brilliant when you used them in the past, but you’ve unfortunately overlooked them in your current training?
+What learning activities do you forget to use?
+They were brilliant when you used them in the past, but you’ve unfortunately overlooked them in your current training?

 May your learning be sweet.